 Digital Outcrop Imagery

-Nautilus is developing three-dimensional Digital Outcrop Models (DOMs) to augment existing training materials.
-The aim of this is to enhance the understanding of reservoir analogues as seen in outcrop.
-Imagery captured by an Unmanned Aerial Vehicle (UAV or drone) is processed into 3D models and orthomosaics that can be used in conjunction with high-definition video and other imagery in training courses.
-Specifically, the new perspectives and observations available through the use of DOMs and video can improve and deepen understanding in the following ways:
+RPS is developing 3D Digital Outcrop Models to augment existing training materials.
+The aim of this is to enhance the understanding of reservoir analogues as seen in outcrop examples.
+Imagery captured by an Unmanned Aerial Vehicle (UAV or drone) is processed into 3D models and orthomosaics that can be used in conjunction with high-definition video and other imagery on our training courses.
+Specifically, the new perspectives and observations available through the use of models and video can improve and deepen understanding in the following ways:

 Clarification of complex or obscure relationships - features that cannot be seen in true strike or dip view in the field can be clearly picked out through the use of these images.
 Complex geometries can much more easily understood by the ability to rotate and view from multiple angles.